Creamy Baked Gnocchi

 If you’re looking for more delicious gnocchi recipes, try my cheesy gnocchi bolognese, pesto gnocchi, and my homemade sweet potato gnocchi!

-If you enjoyed this recipe, also try my penna alla vodka, creamy pasta shells, and my creamy pasta and mushroom recipe.
+If you enjoyed this recipe, also try my penna alla vodka, creamy pasta shells, rigatoni bolognese, and my creamy pasta and mushroom recipe.

 Gnocchi creamy pasta ingredients laid out on a wooden cutting board.